 Bruising can be a more frequent occurrence for some people, such as the old or the very young.
 Nevertheless, it is rare but not unheard of for bruising easily to be a side-effect of a more serious health condition.
-In this page, our muscle and joint expert Earle Logan describes the people more vulnerable to bruising, and discusses the medical complaints associated with recurrent contusions.
+In this page, our muscle and joint advisor describes the people more vulnerable to bruising, and discusses the medical complaints associated with recurrent contusions.

 An introduction to bruising easily

 Bruising occurs when part of your body is damaged to the extent that small blood vessels close to the skin are ruptured and blood leaks out into tissues under the skin.

 Bruises appear as small patches of abnormal colour (normally purple or blue, then green or yellow) under the skin.
 If the injury is severe, the bruise may be accompanied by swelling.
 With most injuries, symptoms disappear within ten days.

 Some bruises however, can appear without any apparent injury, occurring ‘out of the blue’.
 Some people find that these unexplained bruises happen quite frequently and simply accept that they ‘bruise easily’.

 Bruising easily is not usually a sign of major health problems.